-Minority interest increased \$17.0 million, or 723.5%, for the year ended December 31, 2008 as compared to the year ended December 31, 2007.
-The increase was due to the recognition of \$16.3 million in minority interest for Cantor's interest in BGC Holdings, which is based on Cantor's pro rata economic ownership, which averaged 34.7% since the merger, as well as a \$0.8 million increase in the minority interest recognized for Cantor's interest in Tower Bridge.
+Noncontrolling interest in subsidiaries increased \$17.0 million, or 723.5%, for the year ended December 31, 2008 as compared to the year ended December 31, 2007.
+The increase was due to the recognition of \$16.3 million in non-controlling interest for Cantor's interest in BGC Holdings, which is based on Cantor's pro rata economic ownership, which averaged 34.7% since the merger, as well as a \$0.8 million increase in the non-controlling interest recognized for Cantor's interest in Tower Bridge.